vfxetc/qbfutures/docs/index.rst

 Special Considerations
 ----------------------

-Unlike threads, callables and their arguments must be serialized (via :mod:`pickle`) to be passed to the Qube workers.
+Unlike when using ``threading``, callables and their arguments must be serialized (via :mod:`pickle`) to be passed to the Qube workers.
 This places some restrictions upon what can be used.
 A non-exhaustive list of rules include:

-- Callables (functions or classes) must be within the global scope of a module.
+- callables (functions or classes) must be within the global scope of a module;
-- Callables must be uniquely named within that module.
+- aallables must be uniquely named within that module;
-- A callable's module must have a ``__name__`` that is not importable.
+- a callable's module must have a ``__name__`` that is not importable;
-- Lambdas are not permissable (since they cannot be pickled).
+- lambdas are not permissable (since they cannot be pickled).

 Within ``__main__``